 This a fun recipe to work on while you have a whole home day planned.
 Because it does take some time you may want to double up on the recipe and make four loaves of bread so you can stick some in the freezer for later use.

-*Ms. Jeannie followed this recipe and the steps exactly with the exception of the flour.
-She used 2 cups all purpose flour and two cups of cake flour which is little bit lighter in texture.
+*We followed this recipe and the steps exactly with the exception of the flour.
+We subsitituted two cups all purpose flour and two cups of cake flour which is little bit lighter in texture.
 This combo may have aided in a slightly fluffier loaf.

 Moist, flavorful, easily sliced (no handsaw required!) this sandwich bread is perfect for everyday use in the versatile sandwich department.
-Hopefully it will become a household staple in your kitchen, like it now is in the land of Ms. Jeannie.
+Hopefully it will become a household staple in your kitchen too.

 *** Update 10/26/2016***

 Another batch of bread was made this time using all-purpose flour (in place of cake flour) and olive oil (in place of butter) and it came out equally as wonderful and delicious.
-The all-purpose flour makes it the tiniest tiny bit more dense but other than that there are no noticeable differences in either taste or texture, which leads Ms. Jeannie to believe that this just might be the most versatile and easily experimental bread recipe ever.
-Next time, she’ll try it with a sprinkling of nuts, seeds and/or whole grains to see what happens.
-Stay tuned on that front or experiment yourself and let Ms. Jeannie know how it all turned out in the comments section below.
+The all-purpose flour makes it the tiniest bit more dense but other than that there are no noticeable differences in either taste or texture, which leads us to believe that this just might be the most versatile and easily experimental bread recipe ever.
+Next time, we’ll try it with a sprinkling of nuts, seeds and/or whole grains to see what happens.

 BREAD No. 2

 Fruit and nut breads are always an instant favorite and an easy go-to for busy morning breakfasts.
-Ms. Jeannie never passes on homemade banana or berry breads and likes to experiment herself with different flavor combos when it comes to quick breads.
+Around the the Vintage Kitchen, we never pass on homemade banana or berry breads.
+And the field of play that awaits when it comes to adding your own bits and bits of flair when it comes to enhancing quick breads is a great source of creativity when it comes to cooking.
 Since we are in the middle of nut season, June Platt’s vintage recipe for Cranberry-Orange-Walnut Bread sounded wonderfully delicious and in-season.
 Only there was one slight problem.
 Cranberries.

-Ms. Jeannie scoured high and low, store to market to store again.
-There were no cranberries to be had anywhere in her fair city, fresh frozen or otherwise.
+For some reason, this year, even though we scoured high and low, store to market to store again – there were no cranberries to be found anywhere in our fair city – fresh, frozen or otherwise.
 A bit too early for Thanksgiving relish season, perhaps, New Englanders must have made this bread in the colder mornings of November instead of October.
-Out of season, but not out of spirit Ms. Jeannie substituted.
+Out of season, but not out of spirit we substituted.
 And then substituted again.
 Dried sour cherries replaced fresh cranberries and almonds replaced walnuts.

 Cherries seemed fitting on the historic side – George Washington was a fan after all.
-On the flavor side they are sweet yet tart like a cranberry and the dried version seemed like the next best thing.
+On the flavor side, they are sweet yet tart like a cranberry and the dried version seemed like the next best thing.
 Just be sure when preparing this recipe you look for pitted sour cherries.
-Ms. Jeannie found her cherries at the international market inside her local farmers market and they were not pitted.
-That added a sticky extra 30 minutes in the prep department.
+We found our cherries at the international market inside our local farmers market and they were not pitted.
+De-pitting added an extra sticky 30 minutes to this project when it came to the prep department.

 Sour Cherry – Orange – Almond Bread